HewlettPackard/swarm-learning/docs/User/Frequently_asked_questions.md

 This message does not show up if APLS server is not configured correctly.

+## <a name="GUID-902F3923-84A9-4572-96D6-CDDD081D1544"/> What are the possible reasons for "unable to contact API server"?

+A swarm container could be unable to reach an SN node for several reasons.

+1. SN is not running.
+To confirm, check the Docker running state of the SN container.

+2. SN node can be reached via SN container FQDN only in a single host custom bridge network.
+But for all other scenarios, IP address of the host machine must be used.
+Ensure the correctness of `--sn-ip` and `--sn-api-port` parameters.

+3. Ensure that SN-API-port is allowed in your firewall settings.
+User can check this by running `sudo ufw status`.
+If the SN-API-port is not in the list, then add it by using `sudo ufw allow <SN-API-port>`.
+The same configuration is applicable for all other Swarm ports.
+Ignore this step if the `ufw status` is inactive, as this state allows all ports.

+4. If the certificates get expired, then the other swarm components including non-sentinel SN are not able to reach SN.
+User can check the expiry date of their certificates and update them accordingly.

 ## <a name="SECTION_L5P_RCK_1TB"/> How many SLs can connect with a SN?

 It depends on several factors like, the available system resources, the ML algorithm complexity, how often it does parameter merging and so on.